Generation Time Calculator

 Calculate the generation time (G) of a bacterial population based on colony counts.

-Step 2: Enter the Final Population Size (Nf).
+Step 2: Enter the Initial Population into the first input field.

 Generation time — also called doubling time in the context of bacteria — is the period required for a bacterial population to double through binary fission.
 It is one of the most important parameters in microbiology because it describes how quickly a microorganism can proliferate under given conditions, with direct implications in medicine, food safety, wastewater treatment, and biotechnology.